-Do you provide care or support to a parent, child, partner, relative, neighbour or friend who has an illness, disability, addiction or is older and frail?
+Do you provide care or support to a parent, child, partner, relative, neighbour or friend who has an illness, disability, addiction, or is older and frail?
 If the answer is yes, then you are a carer.
-There's lot of support available from Dudley Carers Hub.
+There's lot of information, advice and practical support available for carers, from Dudley Carers Hub.

 Dudley Carers Hub